ampotos/dynStruct/todo/future_work.md

 	*run struct recovery only on new block*
 	*be careful of stuff like unique id from the dynamo data*

-#add an option to produce radare2 script which do automatique typing in radare2 debugger:

-	I usually use radare2 as decompiler and debugger (It's a big open source project).
-	Radare2 can be script to automate action during the debugging, this option will produce a script for radare2.
-	This script will load the structure recovered (with user modification) in radare2 and used address of malloc from block in the struct to automatically associated the structure (pf* commands in radare2).

 #optimization of actual implem:

 	Actually runing a simple ls with dynStruct took ~120ms instead of 2ms or 3ms without it.